gridschool/gridschool/_drafts/how-to-install-node.js-in-your-computer.md

 2. You can Download the LTS (Long Term Support) version or the current version in this case we recommend the Current version.![](/uploads/screen-shot-2020-12-22-at-2-49-37-pm.png)
 3. Then just follow the wizard ![](/uploads/screen-shot-2020-12-22-at-2-52-12-pm.png)
 4. To make sure it's working fine open the Terminal in your machine and type `node -v` it should return the version you just installed ![](/uploads/screen-shot-2020-12-22-at-3-02-09-pm.png)

+And that's it! you have installed node correctly